a-hodges/ISQA3420/UCD.md

 Preconditions:

-* Relevant file/package is in the SPDX database
+* Identifying package information has been provided
-* Proper package information has been provided
+* Requested package is in the software database

 Main Success Scenario: